Aristotle (348-322 B.C.)

 That damn change things again:

-The problem of change persisted despite Plato’s best efforts to resolve the dilemma.
+The problem of change, as posed by Parmenides, persisted despite Plato’s best efforts to resolve the dilemma.
 In fact, Plato did not so much resolve the dilemma as he did entrench the dilemma.
 Aristotle’s resolution required being much more careful about what it means to say that something “is.”

 Perhaps the best place to start talking about Aristotle is with Parmenides.
 You will recall that Parmenides said that change and motion are impossible, and that if the senses tell us otherwise, so much the worse for them.
 You'll also recall thinking that Parmenides sounded like a nut.